AguaClara/high_rate_sedimentation-DEPRECATED/High Rate Sedimentation Spring 2018 Report Draft One.md

 Where Q<sub>floc</sub> is the volumetric flow of water through the system and D<sub>pipe</sub> is the inner diameter of the PVC pipe.

 ### Procedure
 Using the aforementioned set-up, the HRS team tests the effect of increasing coagulant dose on floc blanket degradation and effluent turbidity.
 This is tested by first flushing the system to assure it was clean of coagulant and clay particles, then stabilizing the influent turbidity at 100 NTU by dosing clay using the PID control in ProCoDA.
-Then the team tests varying doses of coagulant with a constant upflow velocity in the sedimentation tank of 3 mm/s (experimentally extrapolated from an RPM of 28.3).
-The first experiment is conducted at a coagulant dosage of 1.4 mg/L and a corresponding coagulant pump RMP of 20.
+Then the team tests varying doses of coagulant with a constant upflow velocity in the sedimentation tank of 3 mm/s (experimentally extrapolated from an RPM of 28.3); this value was chosen as the team's experimental parameter.
+The first experiment is conducted at a coagulant dosage of 1.4 mg/L, as that was the minimum effective dose of coagulant in treatment plants.
+The corresponding coagulant pump RPM is 20.
 That initial coagulant dose was then increased incrementally, then tested under the same conditions as above.

 <div class="alert alert-block alert-danger">
 Where did you get the coagulant dosing from?
 How do you make 100 NTU water?
 Need to justify all values in experimental set-up.